Ayush17318/line-follower/docs/README.md

 ![here](./assets/images/track2.jpg)

 Our robot uses an array of 6 reflectance sensors to detect if the robot is over a black or white area.
 Using analog QTR sensors from Polulu (https://www.pololu.com/product/4246), the robot uses logic to parse through "black" or "white" data from each of the six sensors to determine which direction it should head in.
 This simple logic resulted in a total of 17 combinations of velocities and headings that the robot is pre-programmed to decide between.
+See the software page for further details into the logic.

-Final results
+Final Results
+This robot is capable of traversing the entire course from start to finish and back to the start box.

 ![Video Link](https://github.com/Ayush17318/line-follower/assets/124316330/a02ead4f-ce9b-40d5-a018-f97797cce66d)